 In terms of home decor, Mid-Century Modern usually falls into the period from the mid-1940s through 1965.
-Some decorative arts historians and dealers extend that range to the late 1960s and early '70s when styles are appropriate.
-Keep in mind that not every work of art, whether high style or humble kitsch, will take on the Mid-century modern label, however.
+Some decorative arts historians and dealers extend that range to the late 1960s and early 1970s when styles are appropriate.
+Keep in mind that not every work of art produced during this period in time—whether high style or humble kitsch—is classified under the Mid-century modern label.

 01 of 03

 Comparing Mid-Century Modern painters encompasses a wide range of styles.
 Take Andy Warhol (1928-1987) and Jackson Pollock (1912-1956) as two examples exhibiting the vast differences in artwork created during the Mid-Century period.
 And while their works are nowhere near the same, and Pollack was already deceased before Warhol hit the big time, both fit in with the current day homage to Mid-century style in their own unique ways.

 Warhol's pop art renditions reflected the culture of the day with his famous Campbell's Soup Cans and Marilyn Diptych, among many other iconic images.
 His bold use of color in most of his work and repeating patterns in many of his paintings give his art a very distinct look.